 Cellular Respiration in Yeast

 To observe cellular respiration in seed germination, you will need some garden soil, seeds, containers and, of course, some light and heat.
 Place some soil in your containers and plant the seeds in the soil.
 Water the seeds and place them in a warm place.
-Tending to the seeds and giving them enough light, warmth and water will clearly contribute to the seeds' growth, which displays the factors necessary to exhibit the mechanism of cell respiration.
+Tending to the seeds and giving them enough light, warmth and water will clearly contribute to the seeds' growth, which displays the factors necessary to exhibit the mechanism of cell respiration, and you do not need a cell respiration lab to see the results.